timOTdev/0034_web_developer_bootcamp/notes.md

 <% include partials/footer %>
 ```

-- Templates are dynamic html files used by EJS with .ejs extension
-- You need to create a directory called "views" for the home.ejs file

 ### Explain what EJS is and why we use it
 - EJS stands for embedded javascript
 - Need to install EJS package with NPM `npm install ejs --save`